maheshpotedevex/express-demo/README.md

     - cmd> DEBUG=app.db nodemon index.js (Shortcut command)
     - Prefer the debug module to the console.log() statement.
     ----------------------------------
-F) Templating Engines:
+6. Templating Engines:
     Most popular are
     1. Pug (Generating dynamic HTML)
     2. Mustache
     3. EJS
     ----------------------------------
-G) Database Integration:
+7. Database Integration:
-H) Authentication:
+8. Authentication:
-I) Building Maintanable Routes:
+9. Building Maintanable Routes:
     - How to properly structure your application.
     1. Every logical part of our application for every api end point. we have       seperate file or seperate module.